jmmaloney3/egt/doc/user_guide.rst

   \pi_2(\boldsymbol{s})=b_{h,k}

-Note that a row in either matrix always corresponds to a pure strategy for player position one always and a columns always corresponds to a pure strategy for player position two.
+Note that a row in either matrix always corresponds to a pure strategy for player position one and a columns always corresponds to a pure strategy for player position two.

 Example
 -------